This post may contain affiliate links. Read my full disclosure policy.

-Chicken Pot Pie is one of those homey comfort dishes that can work for weeknight dinners but also perfectly special enough for company.
-Or maybe even Easter dinner!
-Why not?
-This is one of my family’s favorite meals.
-Leftovers heat up great.
+Chicken Pot Pie is one of those comfort food dishes that can work for weeknight dinners but is also special enough for gatherings and holidays.

-Caramelized onions, root veggies, and cauliflower create a succulent texture.
-Add tender chicken and creamy flavorful herbed sauce top with savory biscuits and you have a masterpiece!
-The biscuits come together quickly and are scooped out rather than rolled, for a faster and less messy process.
+In this rendition, caramelized onions, root vegetables, and cauliflower create a succulent texture.
+Add tender chicken (or leftover turkey) and the creamy, flavorful herbed sauce, and finish it with a savory biscuit topping, and you have a masterpiece!
+The biscuits come together quickly and are scooped out rather than rolled for a faster and less messy process.

 Chicken Pot Pie Ingredients